-IADT has in place a policy and procedural document for the development and approval of new programmes.
-This policy was updated and approved by Academic Council in March 2017.
-The next review is due in 2020.
+IADT has in place a procedural document for the development and approval of programmes.
+This procedure was updated and approved by Academic Council in April 2019.
+The next review is due in 2022 and the policy can be viewed on the IADT website or here.

-The purpose of the policy is to ensure that new programmes, leading to awards, up to and including Level 9 on the National Framework of Qualifications, developed by the Institute meet the following overarching objectives:
+The purpose of the Procedure for the Development & Approval of Programmes is to ensure that programmes, leading to awards, up to and including Level 9 on the National Framework of Qualifications, developed by the Institute meet the following overarching objectives:

-- Compliant with the strategic and academic plan of the Institute - Fulfil an identifiable need for industry - Comply with relevant national policies and procedures - Are of appropriate academic breadth and depth with assessable learning outcomes that are consistent with the levels of knowledge skill and competence as prescribed by the National Framework of Qualifications (NFQ) - Maximise opportunities for learners to avail of access, transfer and progression routes, including the flexible and innovative use of Recognition of Prior Learning. - Can be adequately resourced academic, physical and human resources and can be provided within a supportive and engaging intellectual and skills-based learning environment
+- · Compliant with the strategic and academic plan of the Institute - Fulfil an identifiable need for industry - Comply with relevant national policies and procedures - Are of appropriate academic breadth and depth with assessable learning outcomes that are consistent with the levels of knowledge skill and competence as prescribed by the National Framework of Qualifications (NFQ) - Maximise opportunities for learners to avail of access, transfer and progression routes, including the flexible and innovative use of Recognition of Prior Learning.

+Can be adequately resourced - academic, physical and human resources - and can be provided within a supportive and engaging intellectual and skills-based learning environment